pappoja/eurosat/README.md

 # EuroSAT Image Classification (with Non-Image Data)

-This repository contains code to work with the EuroSAT_MS dataset (13-band Sentinel-2 satellite images) and associated non-image metadata.
+This repository contains code to work with the EuroSAT dataset (Sentinel-2A satellite images) and associated non-image metadata.
 It includes scripts for preprocessing, feature engineering, and modeling.

 ---